oddbird/oddsite/content/services/planning.rst

       basic features.
 Colors and fonts will be based on the existing brand or an accessible placeholder brand.
 (Full brand identity development process not included, but available upon request.)
-planning:
+planning1:
-  - title: 'Project Overview'
+  - title: 'Goals'
     icon: 'map'
     text: |
-      Your chance to provide a general sense of the goals, scope, and requirements of the project.
-Much of the information may be available in planning documents you have already generated.
-This is a central reference to build from.
+      Together we’ll discuss the goals, scope, and requirements of the project and create a map for our journey.
+Some of the information may be available in planning documents you have already created.
+This process includes a review of technical, brand, and marketing goals as needed.
+Below are a few sample questions.

+      | **What is the goal of the application?**
+      | *In other words, when it’s done and working great, what specific outcomes will occur?
+Are we trying to close sales?
+Are we telling a story?
+Are we earning permission to follow up?
+Are we hoping that people will watch or learn?*

+      |

+      | **Who are we trying to reach?**
+      | *Is it everyone?
+Existing customers?
+A certain kind of prospect?
+What are the existing apps and sites that this group has demonstrated they enjoy interacting with?*

+      |

+      | **Does your audience have specific accessibility needs?
+Basic accessibility is included.**
+      | *Do varying ability levels play a role?
+Languages or other cultural/location differences?
+What web browsers and mobile devices do we hope to support?*
   - title: 'User Profiles'
     icon: 'users'
     text: |
-      Imagine a day in the life of your user.
-When and where do they use your application?
-What activities does a user go through during a day.
+      Next we will create User Profiles to help us imagine a day in the life of your users.
+When and where do they use the application?
+What are they trying to do on the tool, and why?
+Below is a sample excerpt from a User Profile.

-      At what times and in what locations will they interact with your application?
+      | **User 1 - Coach**
+      | In the morning, Sam sits down at her desk in her office and opens CoachHub on her desktop in Chrome browser.
+She skims the dashboard and notices two alerts — new customer signups — that she needs to respond to right away.
+She clicks on one customer name and is taken directly to their profile information.
+Sam quickly browses their list of needs and clicks on her calendar to confirm the meeting date the new customer requested.
+It is easy to continue to the next customer because the tool bar with alerts still appears at the top of this page.
+After taking care of the immediate tasks…

+  - title: 'Interactive Wireframe'
+    icon: 'interact'
+    text: |
+      We will also create a basic, interactive design of the application, showing the movement of users through core interactions.
+We’ll make it look good, but lo-fi and unbranded, including several linked gray-scale pages.
+Wireframes are a great way to start visualizing your web product or site — helping us get into the specifics of what your app should do.
+      Wireframes are also a fantastic tool to get investor, CEO, or board approval.
+planning2:
   - title: 'User Stories'
     icon: 'theater'
     text: |
-      A list of expected features, written as “stories” from the perspective of a single user.
-What are they trying to do, and why?
-The final list represents all of the ways that a user will interact with the application.
-The final development estimate will be itemized by story, making it easier to set your priorities and budget for each phase of the project.
+      Using the Goals, User Profiles, Interviews, and Wireframe we will create a list of expected features or “stories” written from the perspective of individuals.
+The final list of User Stories represents all the ways people will interact with the web application or site.
+      User Stories help us provide an accurate estimate, and collaborate with you to prioritize tasks, keeping you in control of the cost.
+Below is a sample set of User Stories.
+Large projects can have over 100 Stories.

+      | **As a Coach, I want** to see a dashboard.
+      | As a Coach, I want to check alerts.
+      | As a Coach, I want to see and confirm appointments on a calendar.
+      | As a Coach, I want to view a client’s profile with need requests.

+      |

+      | **As a Client, I want** to create a profile.
+      | As a Client, I want to request an appointment on a calendar.
+      | As a Client, I want to select specific services from a list.
   - title: 'Data Model/Glossary'
     icon: 'site-map'
     text: |
       What are the core concepts/objects around which the application is built?
-These will be the models.
+These are the data models.
 What are the relationships between the models?
 What data attributes does each model have, and what is the data-type for each attribute?
 Giving everything a name and describing the relationships will help guide development, and keep the entire team on the same page.
-  - title: 'Interactive Wireframe'
-    icon: 'interact'
-    text: |
-      A basic, interactive design of the application, showing the movement of users through core interactions defined in the User Stories.
-We’ll make it look good, but lo-fi and unbranded, including several linked gray-scale pages.
-Perfect for a proof-of-concept for generating board-member, stakeholder, or investor buy-in.
-This will also be useful for a development team to kick-start the full production process when you take that next step.
-  - title: 'Design/Development Estimate'
+  - title: 'Itemized & Prioritized Estimate'
     icon: 'estimate'
     text: |
-      We’ll estimate each User Story individually, providing you with an itemized estimate, organized into phases when appropriate.
+      We’ll estimate each User Story individually, providing you with an itemized hourly estimate, organized into phases where appropriate.
       We’ll work with you to add, remove, and rearrange features to find the right balance of functionality and budget.
+industry:
+  - title: 'Competitor Overview'
+    icon: 'map'
+    text: |
+      Let’s take a look at existing web apps and companies that serve a similar audience to get an overview of industry trends and potential pitfalls to avoid.
+We’ll do a more detailed analysis of a direct competitor, asking questions like “what are the specific features this competitor is using to serve people?” and “how comfortable do users feel when using this competitor’s web app?”
+  - title: 'User Interviews'
+    icon: 'users'
+    text: |
+      Because your digital product needs to serve different people with distinct needs, we would like to have direct conversations with a variety of users in order to create something they will all find useful.
+These interviews can happen over the phone, via video chat, or through an online survey.
 summary: |
-  **Our team is experienced in digital product planning, discovery, and go-to-market strategy.**
+  **Most projects start with Research & Concepting** to make sure we thoroughly understand your project.
-  We'll help you find your way to the right product -- a combination of your business goals and user needs -- with a robust plan for development and launch.
+  We’ll help you pinpoint the right digital product – a combination of customer/user needs and business goals – with a robust plan for development and launch.
-  This flat-rate discovery package is a great place to start your new project.
+  We’ll create an interactive wireframe to visualize your application or website, and a prioritized estimate to keep you in control of cost.

   .. callmacro:: content.macros.j2#link_button
     :url: '/contact/'
     :class: 'section-end'

-    Schedule a free consultation
+    Schedule a call to begin

   .. _from concept to launch: /work/